DoSomething/contentful-prototype/docs/development/issues-and-pull-requests.md

 ```

 Given the above, it is useful to make a small commit at the start of your work to designate a ticket story as "started" and for the last commit prior to peer review, use the keyword to designate a ticket story as "finished".

+While the above can trigger Pivotal to "Start" and "Finish" a story ticket, you will still need to head on over to Pivotal to "Deliver" the finalized story ticket.